Complete Format Guide — Updated 2026

 Image Formats Guide — JPG vs PNG vs WEBP vs GIF

-Which image format should you use?
-This guide explains every major format — when to use each, their pros and cons, and a decision table for every use case.
+Which image format should you use in 2026?
+This comprehensive guide explains every major format — their technical foundations, real-world use cases, advantages, and limitations.
+Includes an interactive decision table for any scenario.

 WEBP (or JPEG)